Romyadhy/HelpdeskITSupport-System/listbug.md

 - [ ] Make consistent language in alert dan other text.
 - [ ] Make responsive for any device.
 - [x] Add footer and fix structure of the folder/file in source.
+- [ ] Create a buttton to close sidebar.
+- [x] Add admin page that can create new category, locations and user.

 ## Other Notes